 Many times the stench was so strong the Buff face cover did little to combat the stench and let me tell you, holding your breath at 5,000m is not the best idea.
 Can you imagine passing out in one of those ‘bathrooms’?!

-Military checkpoints.
-Traveling over land is a task in Tibet when you have to stop at military checkpoints pretty much every couple of hours.
+Traveling overland is a task in Tibet when you have to stop at military checkpoints pretty much every couple of hours.
 Each time our driver and guide would spend 20 minutes or more in the checkpoints being questioned and having their documents checked.
 We had to provide copies of our permits to each stop, which our guide took care of, and provide our passports most of the time as well.

 One of the people in our group got severely ill from this meal and by some stroke of luck, neither David nor I became sick.
 After that day, we chose to play it safe and pretty much only eat rice.
 It was a rather bland week, but our digestive health remained in check and we didn’t get sick.